Shopping for a new ukulele, but don’t know where to start? I’ve been there and, yes, it can be a bit overwhelming.

 As you can see, picking a ukulele brand is no easy task.
 There are plenty of great options on the market today.

-Beginners need to find something affordable.
-I’m confident that the models listed above are all great options for beginners, although the more expensive models are more geared toward intermediate and advanced players.
+I’m confident that the models listed above are all great options for learning the ukulele, although the more expensive models are more geared toward intermediate and advanced players.

 For beginners, I lean a little more toward Luna and Cordoba.
 One day, though, I hope to buy a Martin ukulele to add to my collection.